phanerka/link-stash/Exploring contents/Base game n DLCs/Assets/Dialogues.md

 Once the game is loaded, the files put in that path will be converted.

 >[!warning] Warning on encryption/decryption feature
-> Files in `text` folder will be read and converted but folders in `text` folder with files inside *will not*.
+> Files in `text` folder will be read and converted but subfolders with contents *will not*.

 #### Via Decryptor mod
->[!warning] Luckily the mod still works.
-But once it doesn't, please don't ask the author to update them!
+>[!warning] The mod might not work anymore; I didn't check recently.
+If it doesn't, please don't ask the author to update them!

 %% TODO:: okay it might NOT work anymore. its bricking my linux system now lmao %%